If you are exclusively an acoustic pianist, do read this. It may just whet your appetite…

 The sound of a piano can be generated digitally either by using samples of existing instruments, or by employing complex mathematical formulae to generate the sound from scratch.
 In some instances a combination of the two technologies is used.

 The former is the easier route, but having many samples for each note (all corresponding to different key velocity levels) is very hungry on memory, and can compromise the dynamic response.
 There can also be a lack of continuity across the compass of the keyboard.

 Physical modelling uses far less memory, and is more precise.
 However, it does require more computer processing power, and it is unbelievably difficult to get right.

 Pianoteq is an advanced modelling engine, which is now in its 6th iteration, and is the market leader.
 Modartt has modelled a wide range of acoustic pianos including the Steinway Models B and D. Steinway, themselves, have formally recognised the sound quality and playability of these virtual instruments.

 The newly announced E-272 Concert Grand Piano instrument pack is also authorised by the original manufacturers, Steingraeber & Söhne.
 This piano is one of the great European instruments.
 It is the company’s flagship piano, and has a unique sound particularly suited to the compositions of the great composers.

 Although physical modelling can’t (obviously) recreate the actual feel of the piano, here it emulates the acoustic instrument’s Mozart Rail and Sordino pedal.
-Steingraeber list these as optional extras, but are considered by many to be important elements in this piano’s design.
+Steingraeber lists these as optional extras but are considered by many to be important elements in this piano’s design.

 A Mozart Rail is a mechanism reducing the key depth and the distance between hammer and string.
 It is designed for softer playing.
 The Sordino pedal slides a very thin strip of felt between the hammers and the strings for a more ethereal sound.